High Priests of America

 * * *

 Blaze lay on his sleeping mat in the darkness of his private quarters that night, thinking.
 If his calculations were right, Ixtli would not let such a loose end remain for long.
-Blaze wondered how the impostor priest would approach this.
+Blaze wondered how the impostor priest would approach the matter.
 Would he try to poison him like he did with the novice?
 Would he resort to whatever dark force stood behind him?
 When would he choose to strike?

 “Who do you serve?”
 Ixtli snarled with unexpected ferocity, his lovely features contorting into something bestial.